Important Husbandry Requirements for Selected Reptiles

 H, I, c

-a POTZ = preferred optimal temperature zone.
-Temperature requirements shown are air temperature gradients.
+a Temperature requirements shown are air temperature gradients.
 In general, basking temperatures should be 5°C warmer, whereas at night these temperatures should fall by 5°C.

-b BS = broad-spectrum lighting (UVB 290–300 nm) essential, NS = no special lighting requirements, although broad-spectrum lighting is still recommended because it is likely to have health benefits.
+b BS, broad-spectrum lighting (UVB 290–300 nm) essential; NS, no special lighting requirements, although broad-spectrum lighting is still recommended because it is likely to have health benefits.

-c I or i = insectivorous, H or h = herbivorous, C or c = carnivorous; upper case indicates major food preference, lower case minor food preference.
+c I or i = insectivorous, H or h = herbivorous, C or c = carnivorous; uppercase indicates major food preference; lowercase, minor food preference.